ChristianIvicevic/openapi-client-generator/README.md

   );
 ```

-Refer to the snapshots in the test files located at `src/__tests__` for further details of what the generated output will look like.
+Refer to the snapshots in the test files located in the `test` directory for further details of what the generated output will look like.

 ## Installation